phimage/Prephirences/README.md

 let managedPref = ManageObjectPreferences(myManagedObject)
 ```
 ### Plist ###
-There is many way to play with plist file
+There is many way to play with plist files

 - You can use `Plist` (with the useful `write` method)
 - You can init `DictionaryPreferences` or `MutableDictionaryPreferences` with plist file
-- You can read dictionnary from plist file and use`setObjectsForKeysWithDictionary` on any mutable preferences
+- You can read dictionnary from plist file and use `setObjectsForKeysWithDictionary` on any mutable preferences

 ## Proxying preferences with prefix ##